Little Bee!

 3 cups Maize * (available in Indian stores by name of Makki Atta)

-1-2 green chillies, sliced thinly (or as per taste)
+1-2 green chillies, sliced thinly (or as per taste)salt to taste

 Hot water to knead the dough